Keto Cheesecake

 How to make a keto cheesecake

-Start by preparing the crust.
-Add your cookies into a food processor and break them down until a fine consistency remains.
+Step 1- Make the crust.
+Add your cookies to a food processor and break them down until a fine consistency remains.
 Place the crushed cookies into a bowl and mix through the melted butter.
-Transfer the mixture into a 9-inch spring-form cake pan and refrigerate it.
+Transfer the mixture to a 9-inch spring-form cake pan and refrigerate it.

-Next, make the cheesecake filling.
-Add the cream cheese, sour cream and sugar substitute into a high speed blender and pulse until smooth.
+Step 2- Make the cheesecake filling.
+Add the cream cheese, sour cream, and sugar substitute into a high-speed blender and pulse until smooth.
 Add the eggs and vanilla, and blend once more until combined.

-Now, transfer the filling over the crust and bake for 50-55 minutes, or until the cheesecake has set in the middle.
-Let the cheesecake cool completely, before refrigerating it for at least four hours, to firm up beautifully.
+Step 3- Bake for 50-55 minutes, or until the cheesecake has set in the middle.
+Let the cheesecake cool completely before refrigerating it for at least four hours to firm up beautifully.

 how to make a keto cheesecake

-• Avoid over-baking the cheesecake, as it continues to cook as it is cooling down.
+• Avoid overbaking the cheesecake, as it continues to cook as it cools.
 Once it is mostly set in the middle, you can be confident it will be fully cooked once it has cooled.

 • Do not refrigerate the cheesecake until it has cooled completely.
 This will avoid any potential cracks on the top.